GeraldOkoth/portfolio/README.md

-## Portfolio Website.
+# Portfolio Website

-Website currently under development according to my own preferrence.
+This website is currently under development according to personal preferrences.
 I highly welcome any contribution to this development.
-Languages include Html, Css, Javascript and PHP.
+Technologies include Html, Css, Scss, Javascript, Typescript and PHP.